Electronic-Mango/reddit-python-api/README.md

 By default Docker Compose will set port where API is listening for requests to `80`.
 This port is also mapped to local port `3001`.
-You can use it to access to API running in a container.